0xMichaelRan/meta-agent/README.md

 # How it works

+This is a file sync service that allows you to sync files between a local directory and a remote server.

 1. Client-to-Server Sync:

     The client detects local file changes using Watchdog and sends these changes to the server via HTTP requests.